-Designing a project with a design team works best if you set clear parameters for your project, provide clarity and candid feedback, a realistic budget, and keep up the momentum during the design process.
+Designing a building with a design team works best if you set clear goals and targets for your project, provide clarity and candid feedback, a realistic budget, and keep up the momentum during the design process.
 Here are a few pointers to start a conversation about a fruitful process based on past project experience.

 Before you start work with us, make sure you and your partners, or stakeholders agree on some critical aspects of your building: